raylutz/daffodil/README.md

         # create a new table to be built as we can the input.
         new_pydf = Pydf()

         # scan the input my_pydf row by row and construct the output.
-Pandas can't do this.
+Pandas can't do this efficiently.
         for row in my_pydf:
             new_row = transform_row(row)
-            new_pydf.append(row)
+            new_pydf.append(new_row)

         new_pdf.to_csv(file_path, flatten=True)     # create a flat csv file with any python objects flattened using JSON.